onenewcode/axum-gate/README.md

 - Keep the issuer consistent between Gate configuration and RegisteredClaims
 - Use secure cookie settings in production (HttpOnly, Secure, appropriate SameSite)
 - Rate-limit sensitive endpoints (e.g., login)
+- Enable `audit-logging` and `prometheus` features for observability; never log secrets, tokens, or cookie values

 ## Examples and docs

-Examples and complete usage are available in the crate documentation on docs.rs: https://docs.rs/axum-gate
+Examples and complete usage are available in the crate documentation on docs.rs; the repository also includes curated examples (e.g., examples/oauth2-github for a full GitHub OAuth2 flow): https://docs.rs/axum-gate

+For common integration issues and practical debugging tips, see TROUBLESHOOTING.md (covers CookieGate, OAuth2 flows, and Bearer/Static token usage).

 ## MSRV and license